-Pay the one time $120.00 SEVIS fee on line before consular interview.
+Pay the one time I-901 fee online before consular interview.

 Mexican or Canadian citizens admitted to the United States either as an F-1 or F-3 status as “border commuter students” are admitted for a fixed period of time that coincides with the term of session end-date on their I-20 Form.
 They are not admitted for “duration of status” like regular F-1 students.
 A new I-20 Form is required for each new semester.

 Be a Canadian or Mexican citizen.